-- 1. The participants need to know each other. - 2.
-Number of participants: 3 12. - 3.
-Requirements: the cards containing strengths. - 4.
-Estimated playing time: 30 60 minutes.
+- 1. The players need to know each other.

+- 2. Number of players: 3 8.

+- 3. Requirements: the cards containing strengths.

+- 4. Estimated playing time: 30 60 minutes.

 - 1. Spread all the cards face up on the table. - 2.
 Write down the eight strengths that are most characteristic of you.
 Do not show the other players.
 When each player has made their list, everyone should leave the room.
 Players then re-enter the room, one at a time, to pick out the cards they selected.
 They should place these cards face down in a single pile, and again leave the room.
 Alternatively, players could be asked to turn their back on the table, while each player makes his or her selection.
 When each player has had a chance to pick their cards, everyone can re-enter the room to resume the game.
 Note that if more than one player has written a specific strength down, a previous player may have already added this strength to the pile. - 3.
 Discard any cards that have not been selected.
 Shuffle the pile of selected cards and place it face down. - 4.
-Each player, in turn, selects the top card from the pile and shows it to the players.
-All the players guess who has listed this strength and give reasons for their choice.
-Ten points are awarded for each correct guess.
-The next player then takes a turn, and this process continues until the pile of cards is empty. - 5.
+Each player, in turn, takes the top card from the pile and shows it.
+All the players guess who has listed this strength and explain their choice.
+Ten points are awarded for each correct guess. - 5.
+The game continues until the pile of cards is fully depleted.
 The player with the highest score is the most competent at estimating how others see themselves.